worldofmarcus/project-portfolio-4/README.md

 </details><br/>

 ### a11y Color Contrast Accessibility Validator
 [a11y](https://color.a11y.com/Contrast/) was used to check the color contrast accessibility.
-0 errors was found.
+0 errors were found.

 <details><summary><b>a11y Result</b></summary>